sfc-gh-bhess/st_spcs/README.md

 9. Grant permissions for folks to visit the Streamlit.
 You do this by granting `USAGE` on the service: `GRANT USAGE ON SERVICE st_spcs TO ROLE some_role`, where you specify the role in place of `some_role`.
 10. Navigate to the endpoint and authenticate.
-Note, you must use a user whose default role is _not_ `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.
 11. Enjoy!